NightB1ade/RolePlayingGames/RollForShoes/KitchenKhaos/index.md

 	> “Only if the king dies from eating this!” reassures Flagstaff

 - It does not reassure them
-	> “I think it is done!” says Randwulf, “a wizard knows when something is vaguely cooked, it’s a skill wizards have”
+	> “I think it is done!” says Randwulf, “A wizard knows when something is vaguely cooked, it’s a skill wizards have”

 <!-- -->